MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Upgrade Notice ==

-= 2.4.11 =
+= 2.4.12 =
-Tested with WP 5.9, Gravity Forms 2.6. <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">Try out the official Google Analytics beta from Gravity Forms</a>.
+Tested with WP 6.1 and Gravity Forms 2.6.
+Cleaning up documentation and updating links to the official Google Analytics Add-on.